sicreative/VoltageShift/README.md

 --------

 This program is a command tool that supports Haswell and above CPUs for undervoltage and TDP setting.
-Apple locked the OC capability for newer devices or firmware, if the info show "OC_Locked" mean not able to undervolt, however, you can still disable Turbo and set Power Limit to reduce heat.
+Apple locked the OC capability for newer devices or firmware, if the info show "OC_Locked" mean not able to undervolt, however, you can still disable Turbo and set Power Limit to reduce heat, fan noise or battery life.

 It uses the 'Intel Overclock Mailbox' for controling the voltage offset,